How to Implement Enhanced Conversions with Gravity Forms (+ GTM Setup Guide)

 Tracking conversions with Gravity Forms is a bit more complex than with other form builders.
 This is because Gravity Forms uses AJAX (Asynchronous JavaScript and XML), making it harder to detect form submissions using a simple listener or default dataLayer push.

-But don’t worry, we’ve got a solution!
+But don’t worry, we’ve got two solutions!

 Step-by-Step: Implementing Enhanced Conversions with Gravity Forms